lhintzsc/ansible_supercars_app/README.md

 * ./group_vars/all/vault.yml

 The settings itself are described in the comments of the configuration files.
-You can set the parameters in the test file or reference local system variables.
+You can set the parameters in the files directly or reference environment variables.

 # Workflow